My L4/5 foraminotomy story (RL sciatica)

 Around the NFL (sports)

 I discovered this in the wake of the DDFP‘s demise, and I now can’t fathom how I lived without this in seasons past.
 In-depth breakdowns of every game, before and after, and they don’t talk about their fantasy teams.
 This was made for me!
 From September to February, this is the most important podcast in my life.
 And I never thought I would listen to a football podcast in the offseason too, but this is now my offseason fix.
-2024 update: well, f(*&#.
+Early 2024 update: well, f(*&#.
 If I had to name a single “favorite podcast ever”, this was it.
 But it’s no more as of July 24.
+Late 2024 update: we’re back!
+We’re just Heed the Call now.

 We Didn’t Start the Fire